I definitely have this thing with Floors!

 Museums and Theatres are such an integral part of our civilization.
-The value it adds to a city is symbolic and coherent to the evolution of City, Art, Religious significance, and Culture, and of course its people.
-Personally, I absolutely adore and enjoy exploring museums and theatres in the cities I visit.
-That usually tops my list in terms of priorities.
+The value it adds to a city is symbolic and coherent to the evolution of City, Art, Religious significance, Culture, and of course its people.
+Personally, I absolutely enjoy exploring the city museums and theatres.
+That usually tops my list in terms of priorities while traveling.

-The first picture is such a pious picture clicked inside a Synagogue at Kochin, Kerala.
-The Paradesi Synagogue (15th Century) which topically is a word for a foreigner (Paradesi).
-Colloquially people call it Mattancherry Synagogue.
-The picture captures the beautiful indigo-colored printed ceramic tiles.
+The first picture (L) is such a pious picture clicked inside a Synagogue at Kochin, Kerala.
+The Paradesi Synagogue (15th Century) which topically is a word for a foreigner (Paradesi) is colloquially known as the 'Mattancherry' Synagogue.
+The picture captures the intricacy of the indigo-colored prints on the white ceramic tiles.
 The prints on it depict nature and landscapes.
-Those natural landscapes on indigo tiles and my dolphin printed socks, a coincidence indeed!
+Those natural landscapes on the indigo tiles and my dolphin printed socks, a coincidence indeed!

-It was a weekend show back in 2012 when a friend took us along for a play named "Einstein" at National Center for Performing Arts(NCPA), Mumbai (picture - 2).
+It was a weekend show back in 2012 when a friend took us along for a play named "Einstein" at the National Center for Performing Arts(NCPA), Mumbai.
 It was a monologue on Einstein played by an eminent Indian actor Mr. Naseeruddin Shah.
 I instantly fell in love with the place purely because of these three factors.
-Firstly, its location bang across the infamous sea facing Marine drive in Mumbai.
-Secondly, its design and planning, and last but the most significant reason; for its generous contribution in the field of Art, Theatre, Classics, and Entertainment.
-It used to be my go-to place to witness the curated works of arts and world-class plays (at least once a month).
-Whereas, every time I went I never failed to click my footsteps on these sharp protruding triangular steps with bright yellow borders at the entrance foyer.
+Firstly, its location bang across the infamous Marine drive embracing the Arabian sea.
+Secondly, the curiosity that place exudes with its design and planning, and last but the most significant reasons of all; for its generous contribution in the field of Art, Theatre, Classics, and Entertainment.
+It has always been my go-to place whenever in Mumbai to witness the curated works of arts and world-class plays (at least once a month).
+Whereas, every time I went I never failed to click my footsteps on those sharp protruding triangular steps highlighted with bright yellow edges at the entrance foyer.
 My kinda Happy Feet as I say!

 Channeling the inner Bull in me!
 The mighty month of May is here and this picture fits apt for the occasion.
-This was clicked at an inner courtyard at the Nelson and Atkins Museum in Kansas City. (picture - 3)
+This was clicked at an inner courtyard at the Nelson and Atkins Museum in Kansas City.
+(R)

 Oh!
 How I love these Greens

 For the Love of Greens!
 Walking on the lush green lawn, who doesn't like it?
-The very first picture is from my home away from home, as I call it (my best friend's house) in Lonavala, Maharashtra.
-My weekends were so sorted; just bump into the car, drive through the beautiful Mumbai-Pune expressway and voila!
+The very first picture (L) is from my home away from home, as I call it (my best friend's house) in Lonavala, Maharashtra.
+My weekends were absolutely sorted; just bump into the car, drive through the beautiful Mumbai-Pune expressway and voila!
 Home!
-The Lovely studio apartment has a lush green terrace curated by Neha & Swapnil, which also happens to be my favorite spot.
-The dewy green lawn and the morning sunrays creeping in quietly and me stepping out with my hot cup of coffee.
-There you go a perfect picture!
+This lovely studio apartment has a lush green terrace garden curated by Neha & Swapnil, that happens to be my favorite spot.
+Stepping out with my hot cup of coffee on the dewy green lawn in the morning sun amidst the chirpy birds ; there you go a perfect picture!

 What do yo do on Weekends Rutuja?
 This question was often asked to me while I was in Bombay.
 My answer would mostly be, I have planned a visit to a plant nursery with my super curious roomies.
-Our favorite place to be, that green happy bubble oozing out generous amount of oxygen, what luxury!
+Our favorite place to be, that green happy bubble, oozing out generous amount of oxygen, what luxury!
 This was my very own gifting shop to buy from.
-My Go-to place as I feel it! (picture - 3)
+My Go-to place as I feel it!
+(R)

 Passages?
 Neither Indoor Nor Outdoor!